John Elkann: Innovation and technology

 An engineer by training, he declares himself passionate about technology and pursues interests in this field.
 Since 2009, Elkann has been attending the annual media and tech conference organized in July every year by Allen & Co at Sun Valley, Idaho.
 He is also a regular contributor to the Google Camp, which every year gathers tech entrepreneurs, investors, representatives of institutions and pop stars in Sciacca, Agrigento, and other places around Sicily.
 In August 2011, he took part, along with Sergio Marchionne, in the Rimini Meeting organized by Communion and Liberation.
 Until 2020, he was a member of the board Bilderberg Group and the only Italian other than journalist Lilli Gruber.
 In 2012, Elkann attended the annual meeting of the Bilderberg Group in Chantilly, Virginia.

-In 2019 he personally supported through Exor and Gedi Gruppo Editoriale the creation of the Italian Tech Week, a tech conference for founders, investors, and industry leaders from around the world that, that over the years has hosted guests like Elon Musk, Patrick Collison, Brian Chesky, Sam Altman and Jeff Bezos.
+He is the founder of Wave (formerly known as the Italian Tech Week, founded in 2019), a tech conference for founders, investors, and industry leaders from around the world, that over the years has hosted guests like Elon Musk, Patrick Collison, Brian Chesky, Sam Altman, Jeff Bezos and Dario Amodei.
 In February 2021, he was a guest on the Italian Tech Speak podcast, where he described his relationship with technology and innovation.

 In December 2021, he was included in Bloomberg's list of the "50 most influential people and ideas that defined global business in 2021" for the merger of FCA with the PSA Group to form Stellantis, which started its trading with a $52.7 billion market value.

 Through Exor Ventures (formerly known as Exor Seeds), an investment program dedicated to startups, he has invested over 500 million euros in innovation and entrepreneurship projects since 2018.
 Starting from 2022, through Vento, he is launching venture building calls specifically aimed at young entrepreneurs.